gildlab/ethgild/README.md

 This means there is an upper limit on the cost to ungild later.

 Of course the market price of ETH, erc20, erc1155 and gold are all variable and unpredictable over time.
-_Hopefully_ the ETHg erc20 market price volatility is somewhere between ETH and fiat/gold.
+Hopefully the ETHg erc20 market price volatility is somewhere between ETH and fiat/gold.

 ## Why would I want to buy ETHg?

-Because you believe that _eventually_ all gilded ETH will want to be ungilded by _somebody_.
+You believe that eventually all gilded ETH will want to be ungilded.
-Therefore you can buy low and sell high.
+You can buy low and sell high.
-Therefore you can LP on standard AMMs and collect fees with limited IL.
+You can LP on standard AMMs and collect fees with limited IL.

 Unlike algorithmic coins, there is real ETH behind every ETHg enforced and tracked by erc1155 tokens.
 Unlike pegged coins, there is no active management or explicit definition of what "high" or "low" should be - figure it out.